5 risks of not substituting chemicals

 5. Missing out on competitive advantages

-When other companies substitute to less harmful substances and chemicals, they will be able to market the new product as “BPA-free” for example, which will give them a competitive advantage if your company chooses not to substitute.
+When other companies transition to less harmful substances and chemicals, they will be able to market the new product as “BPA-free” for example, which will give them a competitive advantage if your company chooses not to substitute.

 In recent years we have seen major growth within the sustainable marketplace.
 According to a survey by Accenture more than 80% of survey participants said they felt it was “important or extremely important” for companies to design environmentally conscious products.

-Success stories of companies who work
+Success stories of companies who work with substitution

 BPA-free products in France

-Bisphenol A (BPA) is an industrial chemical that has been used since the 1960's.
-Most of it is used in manufacturing of plastics, but some is used in thermal paper, for example cash registers and credit card terminals.
+Bisphenol A (BPA) is an industrial chemical that has been used since the 1960’s.
+Most of it is used in the manufacturing of plastics, but some is used in thermal paper, for example cash registers and credit card terminals.
 It is also used in bottles for drinks and sports equipment.
 BPA is classified in the EU as a substance that has toxic effects on our ability to reproduce.

 Dr Aurélien Gouzy of INERIS, the French national competence centre for industrial safety and environmental protection explains: